niravraje/The-Python-Challenge/README.md

 # The-Python-Challenge
-One of the coolest Python challenges on the web so far!
+Solutions for one of the coolest Python challenges on the web so far.

 http://www.pythonchallenge.com/